utap2/utap2/docs/rst/installation.rst

 Dont forget to replace project_id parametr with your actual project id.

+Uppon running the above command, two compressed raw images – one serving as the login node and the other as the controller node (thes images comprise the entire UTAP installation and include software that streamlines the installation process and ensures its stability) are initially fetched from our public server and stored in your Google Storage bucket created during the installation.
+Then, the images are transferred to your Google Cloud project as bootable images, this procedure can take arround 10 houres.

 Click on autorize to give permissions to GCP shell as described in the image bellow :